drgmk/sdb/howto.md

 There are a great many of these, way more than listed here.

+- [ ] Query for specific system
+- [ ] Separate SED results by sample (currently just by sdbid)
+- [ ] Way to remove obsolete SED directories when photometry become public
 - [ ] www-queryable basic parameters for each system
+- [ ] Daily list of results for targets that appeared in astro-ph
 - [ ] Include as many tables of photometry as possible, particularly far-IR/mm ones
 - [ ] Complete list of IRs spectra, currently an auto download that misses things (e.g. ptg=1)
 - [ ] Way for user to see which SEDs are available to them
 - [ ] Better SED fitting software, current is very good, but disk models basic/crappy
-- [ ] Management of SED fitting configuration, so far global (i.e. essentially non-existent)
+- [ ] Management of SED fitting configuration, so far global (i.e. non-existent)
+- [ ] Automation of as much as possible
 - [ ] Pretty interface